ellatrix/micrograd/docs/1-bigram.md

 ---
 layout: default
-title: '1.
-Building a neural network from scratch in JavaScript'
+title: '1. makemore: bigram'
 permalink: '/'
 ---

+# Building a neural network from scratch in JavaScript

 <aside>
     This is an interactive notebook.
 You can edit the snippets and use